-The notices are prescribed in the Regulations; a copy of the notice for updates is at Annex D and a copy of the notice for corrections is at Annex E.

-Foreign companies may send the notice electronically or in hardcopy format.
+- 6.2.1 The notices are prescribed in the Regulations; a copy of the notice for updates is at Annex D and a copy of the notice for corrections is at Annex E, and a copy of the notice for annual updates of register is at Annex F. - 6.2.2 Foreign companies may send the notice electronically or in hardcopy format.
 There is no legal requirement for the notice to be sent via registered mail.
-The notice need not be signed by a director or authorised representative of the foreign company.

-Foreign companies are strongly encouraged to document the sending of notices and the receipt of replies to notices.
+The notice need not be signed by a director or authorised representative of the foreign company. - 6.2.3 Foreign companies are strongly encouraged to document the sending of notices and the receipt of replies to notices.

-7. WHO IS A REGISTRABLE CONTROLLER OF A FOREIGN COMPANY?
+WHO IS A REGISTRABLE CONTROLLER OF A FOREIGN COMPANY?